aliasrobotics/RVD/README.md

     - [ ] enforce `id` policy
     - [ ] `architectural-location` get consistency between `platform code` and `platform-code`.
 Same for `application-specific`.
 Also, remove `ROS-specific`.
     - [ ] `specificity`, enfoce policy and allowed keywords
+- [ ] Notify when ticket is malformed and skip it (instead of throwing an error as of now)

 ## Contributing, reporting a vulnerability